cloud-gov/product/OnboardingChecklist.md

 - [ ] Identify a straightforward, well-groomed first story, ideally something they could conceivably complete in their first two/three weeks using their existing skills.
 Discuss the context with them, then make them the assignee for the card.
 - [ ] Make suggestions for how the onboarding experience could have been improved as PRs on [the onboarding template](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md).
 - [ ] Ask the Program Manager or Director to add the person to [Zendesk](https://cloud-gov.zendesk.com), so they can see how we handle non-18F support and read technical discussions happening with outside groups.
+- [ ] Ask the Program Manager or Director to add them to the 18F organization in Favro.

 ### Required items for all team members